The inhalation of foreign material into the airways beyond the vocal cords.

-Aspiration is the inhalation of foreign material into the airways beyond the vocal cords.
+Aspiration is the inhalation of liquid or solid particles, particularly food, into the airways beyond the vocal cords.
 It can be categorised as aspiration pneumonitis or aspiration pneumonia.
 Aspiration pneumonitis is a chemical injury after aspiration of gastric contents.
 Aspiration pneumonia is an infectious process secondary to aspiration of orogastric contents colonised with bacteria.
-This monograph does not discuss the inhalation of foreign bodies.
+This topic does not discuss the inhalation of foreign bodies.

 Volunteer Clinical Faculty